The Tech Editing Process for Knitting

 instructions that follow.)
 Do let me know if you have a deadline for

-per hour, billable in 15-minute
+standard rate is $48 per hour, billable in 15-minute

-increments with a one hour minimum.
+increments with a minimum of one hour.

 All prices/rates/quotes are in USD.
 Payment is due upon receipt of

-I keep a strict track of my billable time by using
+strict track of my billable time by using

 tracking software.
 The clock starts ticking when I start working and